PicanhaLabs/blog/_posts/void.md

 date: 22/09/2015
 ---

-This is one of that things we use "because yes".
-But have you ever thought about void in Javascript?
+Have you ever thought about void in Javascript?
 Do you know what is it used for?
 Ok, it's not a big deal, but here is the reason.

 Void, in Javascript, is just an unary operator that returns **undefined** no matter what.
 So it can be used as a function, an expression can be passed, and it will return **undefined**.
 The most common example is: